nospaceships/node-yara/README.md

 The `libyara` library source is NOT included in this module and will be downloaded and compiled using `make` and associated tools during installation.
-By default version `3.6.3` of `libyara` will used, The version can be overridden using the `YARA` environment variable, e.g.:
+By default version `3.6.3` of `libyara` will used.
+The version can be overridden using the `YARA` environment variable, e.g.:

-	YARA=3.6.4 npm install yara
+	export YARA=3.6.4; npm install yara

 It is loaded using the `require()` function: